 Urban Hostel & Apartments

 Located in a secure, urban, yet quiet neighborhood, 10 minutes away from Skopje’s main square by foot.
 The hostel offers free coffee, tea, maps, parking, Wi-Fi, computer and printer access.
 Delivery and laundry services are also available.

 The reception is open 24h.
 Check-in is from 14.00 and check-out by 12.00.
 Reservations are valid until 23.00, on the announced arrival day.

-What to see on your Skopje, Macedonia travels
+What to see on your Skopje, North Macedonia travels

 Address: Aminta the third, 1000 Skopje, North Macedonia | See on map